 Local communities have the opportunity to adopt a traditional red 'heritage' phone box and make them an asset that local people can enjoy.
-It's really simple to do and costs just £1 - see BT 'Adopt a Kiosk' for more information (where you can also download BT's 'Adopt a Kiosk' brochure, found at the bottom of the web page).
+It's really simple to do and costs just £1 - see BT 'Adopt a Kiosk' for more information.
 There are phone boxes within the District which have been adopted by the community and are used for such purposes as a local information kiosk, library or for a defibrillator.

 BT indicates that overall use of payphones has declined by over 90% in the last decade and the need to provide payphones for use in emergency situations is diminishing all the time, with at least 98% of the UK having either 3G or 4G coverage.

 This is important because as long as there is network coverage, it's now possible to call the emergency services, even when there is no credit or no coverage from your own mobile provider.
 Phone boxes are not being removed where there is no network coverage, in accident black spots, and a number of other locations which meet criteria.

 For further information please contact the Planning Policy Team by email firstname.lastname@example.org